apache/dubbo-website/content/en/overview/mannual/golang-sdk/refer/use_dubbogo_cli.md

 The grpc_cli tool is used in the gRPC ecosystem for debugging services.
 When the server enables [reflection service](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), you can obtain the service's proto file, service name, method name, parameter list, and initiate gRPC calls.

-The Triple protocol is compatible with the gRPC ecosystem, and gRPC reflection service is enabled by default, so you can directly use grpc_cli to debug triple services.
+The Triple protocol is compatible with the gRPC ecosystem.
+When you use the standard Dubbo Go SDK Triple provider setup, the framework auto-registers the reflection service, so you can directly use grpc_cli to debug Triple services.

 #### 3.3.2 Installing grpc_cli

-> It will be installed by dubbogo-cli in the future, but currently, users need to install it manually.
+> `grpc_cli` is not installed by `dubbogo-cli`; install it manually when you need gRPC/Triple debugging.

 Refer to the [grpc_cli documentation](https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md).